-The Easter egg hunt is a common festive activity held at Easter where Easter eggs are hidden for children to run around and find, which this may also a contest to see who collect the most eggs.
-These eggs are real hard-boiled eggs, which typically dyed or painted, artificial eggs made of plastic filled with chocolate or candies, or foil-wrapped egg–shaped chocolate of various sizes.
+The Easter egg hunt is a common festive activity held at Easter.
+The Easter eggs are hidden for children to run around and find, which this may also a contest to see who collect the most eggs.
+These eggs are often real hard-boiled eggs, which typically dyed or painted, a foil-wrapped egg–shaped chocolate of various sizes, or artificial eggs made of plastic filled with chocolate or candies.
 This game is often played outdoors, but also can be played indoors.
 So, this activity often held in a festival where other activities such as music, food, and entertainment are for adult and older children.

 If you don’t have intention to go to one, and intended to make an Easter egg hunt for your kids with their pals.
 Here are a few lists you can do to make your Easter eggs hunt went smooth.